How to Use css-variants with Tailwind CSS

-Section titled “Basic Usage”Use Tailwind classes directly in your variants:
+Section titled “Basic Tailwind CSS Usage”Use Tailwind classes directly in your variants:

 import { cv } from 'css-variants'

-Section titled “Handling Class Conflicts”By default, css-variants concatenates all classes.
-This can cause issues with Tailwind when classes conflict:
+Section titled “How to Handle Tailwind Class Conflicts”By default, css-variants concatenates all classes.
+This can cause issues when Tailwind classes conflict:

 const button = cv({ base: 'px-4 py-2 text-sm', variants: { size: { lg: 'px-6 py-3 text-lg', // Conflicts with base padding/text }, },})

-Section titled “Using tailwind-merge”Install tailwind-merge to properly resolve conflicts:
+Section titled “How to Use tailwind-merge with css-variants”Install tailwind-merge to resolve class conflicts:

 npm install tailwind-mergeCreate a custom class resolver: